Skip to main content

 The hypothalamus releases a key signaling molecule, Gonadotropin-Releasing Hormone (GnRH), in precise, rhythmic pulses.
 This GnRH pulse is a direct instruction to the pituitary gland, the body’s operational manager located just below the hypothalamus.

-Upon receiving the GnRH signal, the releases its own set of hormones into the bloodstream ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
-These hormones travel down to the gonads—the testes in men and the ovaries in women.
 In men, LH directly stimulates the Leydig cells in the testes to produce testosterone, the primary male androgen.
 In women, LH and FSH work in concert on the ovaries to orchestrate the menstrual cycle and the production of estrogen and progesterone.

-The produced by the gonads then travel throughout the body to carry out their myriad functions.
+The sex hormones produced by the gonads then travel throughout the body to carry out their myriad functions.
 They also send feedback signals back to the brain, informing the hypothalamus and pituitary to either increase or decrease their signaling, creating a self-regulating feedback loop.
 This elegant system is designed to maintain hormonal equilibrium.

 When Communication Breaks Down